ryoon/netbsd-ddwg/netbsd-ddwg.md

 }
 ```

 Why this check?
 Or rather, what is being checked?
-The match data structure of type cfdata describes the autoconfig(9) parameter for this driver from
+The `match` data structure of type cfdata describes the `autoconf(9)` parameter for this driver from
 the kernels configuration file.
-The cf loc array of the cfdata data structure
+The `cf_loc` array of the `cfdata` data structure
 contains the value of the locators.
 The position of the locators in this array is
-given by config(8).
+given by `config(8)`.
 In order to be able to access the value of a certain locator
-in this array, there are preprocessor constants which follow this naming convention: <ATTR>CF_<LOC>, with <ATTR> representing the name of the interface attribute to which the locator belongs, and <LOC> representing the desired locator.
+in this array, there are preprocessor constants which follow this naming convention: `<ATTR>CF_<LOC>`, with `<ATTR>` representing the name of the interface attribute to which the locator belongs, and `<LOC>` representing the desired locator.
-The rf driver attaches to the rfc interface attribute with the drive locator, i.e.
+The `rf` driver attaches to the `rfc` interface attribute with the `drive` locator, i.e.
-RFCCF DRIVE.
-This way, the driver can directory access the values of the drive
+`RFCCF DRIVE`.
+This way, the driver can directory access the values of the `drive`
 locator given in the kernel configuration file.
 For example, if it contains:
 ```
 rf0 at rfc0 drive 1
 ```
-then the value of match->cf_loc[RFCCF_DRIVE] is 1.
+then the value of `match->cf_loc[RFCCF_DRIVE]` is 1.
 If the kernel configuration file does not assign a value to the locator, a wildcard is used, so that the value
-os set to the standard value given in the file files.uba.
+os set to the standard value given in the file `files.uba`.
 This standard value is
-available as a preprocessor constant RFCCF DRIVE DEFAULT and in is our example
+available as a preprocessor constant `RFCCF_DRIVE_DEFAULT` and in is our example
 -1.
 (See 3.1.2 and 2.4 for the reason.)

 Thus, the driver gets the value of the locators from two sides of the interface
 attribute to which it attaches, i.e. the position, adress, ID, ... under which it is
 known to its parent.
 The one side from which the driver receives the value of
-the locator is the cf loc array of the cfdata data structure.
+the locator is the `cf_loc` array of the `cfdata` data structure.
 These values are the
 same as the ones give in the kernels configuration file; they are statically given
 at compilation time.
-The other side is the attach args data structure passed to
+The other side is the `attach_args` data structure passed to
-the rfmatch function as void *aux.
+the `rfmatch` function as `void *aux`.
 That structure is passed from the parent to
 the child when the kernel boots.
 It therefore contains the locator values, that are
 actually found in the hardware.

-In the above if conditional, the child is checking two conditions: first,
+In the above `if` conditional, the child is checking two conditions: first,
 whether or not a wildcard was given as the locator.
 If so, then the position, address, ID, ... under which it is known to the parent matches, it returns 1 and the
 child driver is attached.
 If the kernel configuration file did not contain a precise
-position, address, ID, ... for the child, it has to use the match function to check
+position, address, ID, ... for the child, it has to use the `match` function to check
 if the value of the configuration file is identical to the one actually found.
 If so,
 then all's peachy and the child driver is attached.
 If not, then the found hardware
-configuration does not match the kernel configuration an the child driver must not
+configuration does not `match` the kernel configuration an the child driver must not
 be attached.
-Therefore, the match function returns 0.
+Therefore, the `match` function returns 0.
 This check is necessary to
 "nail down" certain locators in the kernels configuration file.
 For example:
 ```
 sd2 at scsibus1 target 6 lun 0
 ```

 Using this mechanism, it is possible to on the one hand use wildcards and
 at the same time to "nail down" certain instances of a driver to a specific position.
-That is another reason why config found() calls config search().
+That is another reason why `config_found()` calls `config_search()`.
-config search() iterates over all children.
+`config_search()` iterates over all children.
 That's the only way to find the
 "right" child, if no wildcards are used.

-#### rf attach()
+#### `rf_attach()`
 ```

-id
+void
 rf_attach(struct device *parent, struct device *self, void *aux) {